Skip to content

 Sometimes we offer shorter fixed-term tenancies, for example when a property is due for regeneration.
 These tenancies are for not less than two years.

-If you have any questions about your tenancy, or to request a new copy of your tenancy agreement, please contact us.
+If you have any questions about your tenancy, or would like to request a new copy of your tenancy agreement, contact us.

 Download: Clarion Tenancy Policy (pdf)